SuperFlyTV/supertimeline/MIGRATION.md

 ### Timeline logic change

-Before, references where evaluated on the original (non conflicted timeline objects).
+Before, references where evaluated on the original (non conflicted timeline-objects).
 After, the references are updated when a conflict affects the dependees.

 ```typescript